sarthaktexas/perfect/README.md

   - `fetcher.js` so you don't have to keep writing return functions
 - `framer-motion` - for making interactive components and eye-catching animations
 - `react-icons` - for including your favorite icon packs without increasing bundle size significantly.
 Tree shaking included.
+- `classnames` - for conditionally applying classes to components

 &copy; 2021 Sarthak Mohanty.
 Licensed under the [Unlicense](LICENSE) from Mozilla.